11 Dec 2025

-The performance metrics Google actually uses — and why your 98 score means nothing
+The performance metrics Google actually uses — and why your 98 score often means little

 Lighthouse has become the most misunderstood tool in modern web development.